aidaLabDEI/LEIT-motifs/README.md

 For general use the `LEITmotifs` function does all the heavy lifting (i.e., deals with NaN values, transforms the time series in the correct format for the algorithm, etc.).

+We additionally include our implementation of the  *axis-aligned projection algorithm* introduced in the work of *[Minnen et al., 2007](https://faculty.cc.gatech.edu/~isbell/papers/minnen-icdm2007.pdf)*.

 ## Reproducibility
 The scripts in the folder `tests` replicate all the tests performed in the paper and some additional tests that we could